tbrowder/Excel/README.md

-The reader is **not** capable of extracting format information so the user must define any desired non-default output formatting via an input TOML file.
+The reader is **not** capable of extracting format information so the user must define any desired non-default output formatting via an input HJSON file.

 ## DATA FLOW